 7. Outdoor meetings.
 If you’re setting aside time to brainstorm a project, why not try hosting your meeting outside the office – either somewhere you have to walk to, or chat while walking around the block.
 Fresh air, legs moving and simply getting out the office will spark creativity and inspiration.

 8. Chair changes.
 Exercise balls are an excellent and efficient way for employees to exercise while sitting at their desks – the constant movement and balance builds core strength.
 If you’re worried about balls rolling around the office, you can also invest in stands with wheels, for the exercise balls.

 9. Workplace wellness.
 We’re all motivated and influenced by the habits of our fellow employees.
 If you want to encourage healthy habits within your workforce, the best place to start is at work itself.
 Host wellness classes – whether nutritional advice, Pilates or even yoga – to start a health movement in the office.
+Here’s the Snekydeez – see their products here, all you need for your new “yogal teambuilding” routine.
 It’ll set the tone for a holistic, healthy office.

 10. Offer incentives.
 Use outdoor or sporting events as fitness-focused team building exercises.
 Covering the cost of tickets for marathons, runs or walks will drive a much quicker uptake and encourage` group participation.

 Nashua is the leading South African provider of integrated business solutions, and sponsor of a wide variety of sports events.